 To the Right wing McNamara represents a kind of bureaucratic timidity and poor leadership, an unwillingness to truly take on the Soviets.
 His commitment to containment and Mutually Assured Destruction were unacceptable to the philosophical school that would ultimately lead to Ronald Reagan.
 Since the USSR collapsed shortly after Reagan's term the apologists for 'Rollback' feel vindicated.
 In reality Reagan was more a Mr. Magoo figure than a conquering Caesar, but that's for another discussion, perhaps after a visit to Simi Valley.

-To the Left-wing McNamara's a warmonger, disciple of Curtis LeMay, an Eichmann-like bureaucrat that focused on statistics instead of lives and lost sight of what the United States was doing.
+To the Left-wing McNamara's a warmonger, a disciple of Curtis LeMay, an Eichmann-like bureaucrat that focused on statistics instead of lives and lost sight of what the United States was doing.
 And then in the wake of the death and destruction unleashed on Indochina it was men like McNamara that were truculent and defiant, refusing to acknowledge error let alone culpability.

 McNamara's belligerence was rooted in the fact that you weren't there and you don't understand what it was like to operate under the threat of nuclear war.

 While McNamara's record is subject to question on another level doesn't he represent the Establishment?
 He was a WWII veteran in logistics.
 And it might be added the logistics were new.
-It was wholly new way of fighting war that a lot of leaders including men like Douglas MacArthur had a hard time grasping.
+It was a wholly new way of fighting war that a lot of leaders including men like Douglas MacArthur had a hard time grasping.
 After the war he headed the Ford Motor Company which in the post-war years was a much bigger deal than it is now.
 After his time as Secretary of Defense he headed the World Bank making him a unique figure that traversed the centres of corporate, political, financial and military power.

 Down the hill we come to the grave of General Lyman Lemnitzer, former head of the Joint Chiefs and Supreme Allied Commander of NATO.
 In the late 1990s it was revealed that Lemnitzer was behind the proposed Operation Northwoods dating back to the early 1960s.
 The Joint-Chiefs suggested that the US stage false-flag operations on US soil involving terroristic attacks on US citizens.
 These would be blamed on Cuba and help provide a justification for a US invasion.